aaronrancsik/prismedia/README.md

   -h --help  Show this help.
   --version  Show version.

+Logging options
+  -q --quiet        Suppress any log except Critical (alias for --log=critical).
+  --log=STRING      Log level, between debug, info, warning, error, critical.
+Ignored if --quiet is set (default to info) -u --url-only     Display generated URL after upload directly on stdout, implies --quiet --batch           Display generated URL after upload with platform information for easier parsing.
+Implies --quiet
+                    Be careful --batch and --url-only are mutually exclusives.
+  --debug           (Deprecated) Alias for --log=debug.
+Ignored if --log is set

+Strict options:
+  Strict options allow you to force some option to be present when uploading a video.
+It's useful to be sure you do not forget something when uploading a video, for example if you use multiples NFO.
+You may force the presence of description, tags, thumbnail, ...
+  All strict option are optionals and are provided only to avoid errors when uploading :-) All strict options can be specified in NFO directly, the only strict option mandatory on cli is --withNFO All strict options are off by default

+  --withNFO         Prevent the upload without a NFO, either specified via cli or found in the directory --withThumbnail       Prevent the upload without a thumbnail --withName        Prevent the upload if no name are found --withDescription     Prevent the upload without description --withTags        Prevent the upload without tags --withPlaylist    Prevent the upload if no playlist --withPublishAt    Prevent the upload if no schedule --withPlatform    Prevent the upload if at least one platform is not specified --withCategory    Prevent the upload if no category --withLanguage    Prevent upload if no language --withChannel     Prevent upload if no channel

 Categories:
   Category is the type of video you upload.
 Default is films.
   Here are available categories from Peertube and Youtube: